microsoft/MLOS/documentation/01-Prerequisites.md

     powershell -NoProfile -Command "Start-Process powershell -Verb RunAs"
     ```

     > If you find that when you start a new shell environment it can't find some of the tools installed later on, the new `PATH` environment variable might not be updated.
-Try to restart your machine.
+Try to restart your shell.

 2. Allow local powershell scripts to be executed: